ziggity/went-to-bali-mwahaha/README.md

 * AJAX: On shopping cart screen, delete items without reloading the page when an item is removed.

 * Allow only positive integers in the add cart form and up to a max of 5000 items.

 * Add flash messages for user when they sign up, sign out, and sign in.

+* Add admin support to add new products.

+* Add admin flash messages for adding new product, updating, and edit and add CRUD functionality core.